Phuket Wake Park | Wakeboarding in Phuket

 • More information: Phuket Wake Park Website

-There are a couple of other wakeparks in Phuket which opened a little more recently.
-The Anthem Wakepark we have visited a few times, a bit more expensive, certainly seems to cater to what I might call the "international school crowd", but has good facilities and an indoor climbing wall too.
-And there's another one near the airport.
+There were a couple of other wake parks in Phuket which opened a little more recently.
+The Anthem Wakepark we have visited a few times, a bit more expensive, certainly seemed to cater to what I might call the "international school crowd", but has good facilities and had an indoor climbing wall on site too.
+Has now closed as of 2020.
+And there's the new Phuket International Wake Park near the airport.

-Phuket Cable Ski (Phuket Wake Park) - Location Map
+Phuket Wake Park in Kathu - Location Map

 View Phuket Wake Park in a larger map